kalenforn/clip-based-cross-modal-hash/README.md

 # clip-based-cross-modal-hash
-This project summarizes the cross-modal hashing methods via CLIP model.
+This project summarizes the CLIP-based cross-modal hashing methods.

 The code will be released soon.